bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/adding-javascript.md

 ## Using npm

-Many third-party JavaScript components are distributed with npm (Node Package Manager).
+Many third-party JavaScript components are distributed with npm.
 When you use the npm command-line utility to add a JavaScript component to your theme, Stencil will automatically bundle and minify the component.
 To enable this bundling and minification, run each module's `npm install` command from the root directory of your theme.

 ### Taking over from npm